 SouthGate hosts a series of successful events throughout the year, connecting in with the City’s busy festival programme.
 The new placemaking designs continue to foster these events by being flexible enough to be moved around during ‘event’ mode whilst also enhancing the space during ‘every day’ mode when there are no events on.
 The modular, movable design of the bespoke bronze planters allows the space to rapidly transform to host large crowds and outdoor performances.

 Public safety and hostile vehicle mitigation formed a key design consideration for the landscape proposals, especially in Brunel Square which is located immediately next to Bath Spa train station.
 The considered approach to the design and arrangement of furniture within the square provides ‘duck and cover’ refuge and reduces risk without the need for extensive HVM infrastructure such as bollard lines and barriers.

-Office name: Macgregor Smith Landscape Architects
+Landscape Architects: Macgregor Smith Landscape Architects

 Location: Bath, UK

 Role of your office in the project: Project Landscape Architects